 - To check, you’ll need to empty all the food from the freezer then turn the thermostat off and leave the lid of the chest freezer open for 48 hours to allow the appliance to completely defrost.
 Turn the thermostat back on to its proper setting and see if it cools properly.

 - If it does, then you know the problem lies in the defrost heater, the defrost timer or the defrost thermostat.
 Unless you are comfortable working on appliances, consult a professional to fix the problem.

 One reason for the chest freezer not cooling properly could be the lid gasket.
 If it’s not making a proper airtight seal, the chest freezer won’t cool in the proper manner.
 Check the gasket to make sure it’s tight, fits properly and that nothing is stopping it from closing fully.
-Make sure that none of it is perished.
+Make sure that none of it has perished.
 If there is a problem, you’ll need to replace the entire gasket.

 The condenser on a chest freezer needs to be cleaned periodically.
 The coils can become coated with dirt, dust, hair and other debris.
-If the coating is too thick, they won’t cool efficiently which result in a problem.
+If the coating is too thick, they won’t cool efficiently which results in a problem.
 To clean them, use a condenser brush along with your vacuum cleaner to remove all the debris